GSto/digital-garden/notes/indie mindset.md

 You can also use this as part of your personal marketing.
 Instead of pitching yourself as a freelancer, for example, pitching yourself as a consultancy.

 It doesn't have to be [[all or nothing]]; you can [[leverage]] indie work higher paying and more prestigious paid work.
-If you want to work with cool and interesting people, show that you can do cool and interesting work yourself
+If you want to work with cool and interesting people, show that you can do cool and interesting work yourself.

+Be loyal to people, not organizations.

 ## Links